 Cranberry juice may reduce the risk of other infections as well.

 may benefit heart health.
-However, it is best to avoid juices with lots of added sugar.
+However, it’s best to avoid juices with lots of added sugar.

-One cup (151 grams) of whole, raw grapes provides (67):
+One cup (151 grams) of whole raw grapes provides (

 - Calories: 104

 - Vitamin C: 5% of the DV